How the Manganese In Food Can Benefit Your Sex Drive

 Sexual benefits for women

 Besides helping to reduce PMS symptoms, manganese is not often talked about but is a vital nutrient to women’s sexual health.
-That’s because the female hormone estrogen requires manganese for its metabolism.
-Manganese deficiency is even considered a cause of infertility.
+That’s because manganese is an essential nutrient to sexual hormone production.
+In addition, manganese deficiency is considered a risk factor for infertility.

 Benefits for men